OkelleyDevelopment/Odinvim/README.md

 ### Prerequisites

-- Neovim release v0.8
+- Neovim release v0.9
-  - Note: I build from source.
+  - Note: I build from source and install with a DEB package.

 - If you wish to utilize the `live_grep` (`<leader>g`) portion of the [Telescope plugin](https://github.com/nvim-telescope/telescope.nvim)
   - `ripgrep (rg)`